 Casey Burns makes a number of different models of Irish flutes in the key of D. Your flute will be made specifically for you based upon your choice of wood and silver options (tuning slide, rings, and keys).
-To order a flute and determine pricing:

 Which Casey Burns Flute Should You Choose?

 Every Casey Burns flute is available in African Blackwood, Boxwood, and sometimes Mopane.
 Different tonewoods will "speak" differently as a result of their inherent characteristics, as well as their interaction with the chosen acoustical model.
 Please read our brief note on wood selection.

 Choosing a particular acoustical model of flute is a highly individual process, and if you are new to the wooden flutes, we advise you to consult with us as well as seeking advice from several experienced players to get a range of opinion.
 No flute is "best" for Irish traditional music or other specific traditions.
 In general, though, one can make broad characterizations of the type of player who will seek the different Casey Burns flute models.

 For the all-round playing: Casey Burns Standard